-Installing kerfed linings

-Eight kerfed (notched) wooden lining strips are supplied for reinforcing the glue joints between the soundboard, sides and back.
-Refer to the blueprint; dry-clamp (no glue) the linings to the top edge of the side assembly using ordinary spring-tension clothespins (pictured).

-Each side of the guitar requires two strips, which should be accurately trimmed where they meet the body blocks.
+Installing kerfed linings Eight kerfed (notched) wooden lining strips are needed for reinforcing the glue joints between the soundboard, sides and back.
+Refer to the blueprint; dry-clamp (no glue) the linings to the top edge of the side assembly using kerfed lining clamps (pictured) or ordinary clothespins.
+Each side of the guitar requires two strips, which should be accurately trimmed (using a saw) where they meet the body blocks.
 Use at least four or five dozen clothespins.
-The top (gluing) surface of the linings should extend 1/32" above the edge of the guitar's sides, on both the top and back sides.

-The linings are left slightly proud so that you'll have a little wood to sand off until the linings comes perfectly flush with the top edge of the sides, and to make up for any possible misalignment during glue-up.
+The top (gluing) surface of the soundboard and back strips should extend 1/32" above the edge of the guitar's sides on both the top and back linings.
+The strips are left slightly proud so that you'll have a little wood to sand off until they are flush with the top edge of the sides, and to make up for any possible misalignment during glue-up.